andyburgin/sensorpi/README.md

 Each of the workers will run the spark application and kafka brokers as part of the mesos cluster.

-You'll be using the development PC for building the scala application and submitting it to Spark, if you have Kafka intalled you can also use that to view the messages on the Kafka topic to help with troubleshooting.
+You'll be using the development PC for building the scala application and submitting it to Spark, if you have Kafka installed you can also use that to view the messages on the Kafka topic to help with troubleshooting.

 As stated above this project really is an experiment because you could post metrics from the sensor Pi directly to influxdb - therefore the mesos, spark, scala and kafka components really are their just to learn.

 ## Compilation and Packaging

-Becasue the Raspberry Pi uses an arm architecture we are going to have to compile Mesos and Kafka, you'll also find minimal documentation on achieving this, I'm using instructions that Netflix posted after one of their [hackdays](http://ispyker.blogspot.co.uk/2016/05/services-with-netflix-titus-and.html) and [blog post](http://blog.haosdent.me/2016/04/24/mesos-on-arm/) so as a result we have quite an old version of Mesos 0.28.3.
+Because the Raspberry Pi uses an arm architecture we are going to have to compile Mesos and Kafka, you'll also find minimal documentation on achieving this, I'm using instructions that Netflix posted after one of their [hackdays](http://ispyker.blogspot.co.uk/2016/05/services-with-netflix-titus-and.html) and [blog post](http://blog.haosdent.me/2016/04/24/mesos-on-arm/) so as a result we have quite an old version of Mesos 0.28.3.
 I'll be using the tried and trusted jessie lite 23-09-16 distribution of raspbian as I'd proven whilst building the Hadoopi project.

 Boot one of you Pis from a fresh install and run the following to prepare the environment for compiling:
 ```